apache/mxnet/python/mxnet/onnx/README.md

 ### Installation
 From MXNet 1.9 release and on, the ONNX export module has become an offical, built-in feature in MXNet.
 You can access the module at `mxnet.onnx`.

 If you are a user of earlier MXNet versions and do not want to upgrade MXNet, you can still enjoy the latest ONNX suppor by pulling the MXNet source code and building the wheel for only the mx2onnx module.
 Just do `cd python/mxnet/onnx` and then build the wheel with `python3 -m build`.
 You should be able to find the wheel under `python/mxnet/onnx/dist/mx2onnx-0.0.0-py3-none-any.whl` and install it with `pip install mx2onnx-0.0.0-py3-none-any.whl`.
-You should be able to access the module with `import mx2onnx` then.
+You should can then access the module with `import mx2onnx`.
+The `mx2onnx` namespace is equivalent to `mxnet.onnx`.

 ### APIs
 The main API is `export_model`, which, as the name suggests, exports an MXNet model to the ONNX format.